ewanc26/jollywhoppers-socialsync/README.md

 1. Install [Fabric Loader](https://fabricmc.net/use/) for Minecraft 1.21.10
 2. Download and install [Fabric API](https://modrinth.com/mod/fabric-api) version 0.138.4+1.21.10 or compatible
 3. Download and install [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) version 1.13.8+kotlin.2.3.0 or compatible
-4. Place the atproto-connect JAR in your `mods` folder
+4. Place the social-sync JAR in your `mods` folder
 5. Launch the game and use `/atproto help` to see available commands

 ### For Developers